Department of Radiology

 M90 Radiol 801 General Radiology (Clinical Elective)

 This four-week introductory radiology elective -- with a hybrid, predominantly in-person format -- allows students to rotate through four of the following radiology services: Pediatrics, Abdominal Imaging, Musculoskeletal, Neuroradiology, Nuclear Medicine, Emergency Radiology, Mammography, Chest, and Interventional Radiology.
 Preferences should be emailed at least two weeks prior to the course start date to firstname.lastname@example.org; these are reviewed on a first-come, first-served basis and cannot be guaranteed.
-The primary course objective is to familiarize students with the scope of diagnostic and interventional radiology, including the consulting role radiologists provide to primary care and specialty providers, the risks/benefits and cost-effectiveness of radiologic examinations, and guidelines for ordering common studies as well as specific disease entities and their radiologic appearance and work-up.
+The primary course objective is to familiarize students with the scope of diagnostic and interventional radiology, including the consulting role that radiologists provide to primary care and specialty providers, the risks/benefits and cost-effectiveness of radiologic examinations, and the guidelines for ordering common studies as well as specific disease entities and their radiologic appearance and work-up.
 Students spend the majority of the day in the radiology reading rooms with residents, fellows, and faculty for interactive teaching based on daily clinical cases.
-Students will attend morning case-based conferences and didactic conferences with the residents at noon.
+Students will attend morning case-based conferences and noon didactic conferences with the residents.
 The students will have an observational role in conferences and in the clinical setting.
 On Thursday afternoons, students will attend virtual or in-person conferences with a radiology resident for an interactive workshop on a scheduled topic in radiology.
-The day prior to each workshop, students will receive a template PowerPoint form of the following day's workshop and are expected to spend the afternoon preparing for the next day's session.
+The day prior to each workshop, students will receive a templated PowerPoint presentation of the following day's workshop, and they are expected to spend the afternoon preparing for the next day's session.
 Students will be evaluated on their preparedness and participation in the afternoon workshops.
 On Friday afternoons, students will present an interesting case from the week in PowerPoint format.
-Two PowerPoint presentations will be submitted at the end of the rotation for grading.
+Three PowerPoint presentations will be submitted at the end of the rotation for grading.
 An image-based exam will be given during the final week of the elective is mandatory.
 Grades will be based on daily attendance and interactions, workshop participation, and the PowerPoint presentations.
 More than three days' absence will require exceptional work for honors.
 No honors will be awarded if a student is absent for more than five days of the rotation.

 M90 Radiol 802 Advanced Radiology (Clinical Elective)